Education requirements for children aged 16 or 17

 • they have been granted an exemption from Dutch compulsory education.

 In these cases, your child is not required to obtain a school-leaving qualification.
-You will receive child benefit for your child.
+You may still qualify for child benefit for your child.

 Your child is living outside the Netherlands

-If your child lives outside the Netherlands, we look to see if they:
+If your child lives outside the Netherlands, you may qualify for child benefit if your child:

-• are studying for a qualification that will give them a good chance of finding skilled work
+• is studying for a qualification that will give them a good chance of finding skilled work

-• finish their course of study and get a qualification, or
+• has completed their course of study or training and has obtained a qualification, or

-• cannot take part in education because of illness or disability
+• cannot take part in education because of an illness or a disability

 Your child can get student finance

-If your child is following a course of education at MBO, HBO or university level, and they qualify for student finance, this will not affect your entitlement to child benefit.
+If your child is following a course of study or training at MBO, HBO or university level, and they qualify for student finance, this will not affect your entitlement to child benefit.